TheNaubit/make-url/README.md

 Some servers expect trailing slashes, some does not support it.
 With this setting, you can configure the behaviour however you want.

-By default, this library has this option set to `add` but you can change it in any function call you need it or globally by using the `setMakeURLDefaultConfig` function.
+By default, this library has this option set to `remove` but you can change it in any function call you need it or globally by using the `setMakeURLDefaultConfig` function.

 It has two possible values: `add` and `remove`.